 Building back faster.
 Results show that shorter recovery and reconstruction periods mean that societies are ready for future disasters sooner.
-If the average recovery speed is reduced by two third, global well-being losses could be reduced by 13%, which is equivalent to increasing global consumption by $75 billion per year.
+If the average recovery speed is reduced by two third, global well-being losses could be reduced by 13%, which is equivalent to increasing global consumption by almost $75 billion per year.
 These gains are especially large in countries with frequent events, such as small island countries or Sub-Saharan countries.

 Building back more inclusively, i.e. ensuring that post-disaster support reaches all affected population groups without bias.
 This emphasizes the importance of providing recovery support to low-income households who are typically more exposed, more vulnerable, and less supported.
 If all countries had the ability to support the poorest people with post-disaster support, global well-being losses due to natural disasters could be reduced by 3.7%, equivalent to a $20 billion increase in annual global consumption.
 The effect is particularly large in countries with large inequality and where poor people have little access to social protection and financial instruments.
-In Benin, Zambia, Antigua & Barbuda, Malawi, Haiti, Coast Rica, El Salvador, Greece, Argentina and Kenya doing so would reduce disaster losses by more than 12 percent.
+In Benin, Zambia, Antigua & Barbuda, Malawi, Haiti, Coast Rica, El Salvador, Greece, Argentina and Kenya, building back more inclusively would reduce disaster losses by more than 12 percent.

 Building back stronger can help to reduce well-being losses by ensuring that reconstructed infrastructure can resist more intense events in the future.
 If all countries would “build back stronger” during a 20-year time window, ensuring that reconstruction can resist the 50-year return period hazards, then global well-being losses due to natural disasters would be reduced by 11.7% from US$ 560 bn to US$ 494 bn annually.
 Stronger recovery could reduce overall well-being losses due to natural disasters by more than 33 percent in nine countries: Tonga, Guatemala, Peru, Trinidad and Tobago, Fiji, Greece, Haiti, Vietnam and Chile.